rautiais/ot-harjoitustyo/volleystats-app/dokumentaatio/arkkitehtuuri.md

 - Registration view (RegistrationView)
 - Main page view (LoggedInView)
 - Team view (TeamView)
+- Game view (GameView)

 The UI follows a single-view-at-a-time principle so only one view is visible at once.
 When the application is started, the Login view appears.
 From there the user has to first go to the Registration view from where they can create a new user and the log in.
 The Main page view appears after a successful login.
 The Main page view includes features: creating new teams, displaying user's teams as clickable buttons and logging out.
 When a team is clicked, the Team view opens.
 The Team view includes features: adding players to teams, displaying team roster, starting new games, showing game history and returning to main page.
+The Game view shows the players that are included in the team.

 ## Main Functionalities